 Illegal drugs include marijuana and “controlled substances,” such as cocaine, methamphetamine, heroin, and ecstasy.
 If a person is under the influence of a “controlled substance” while operating a motor vehicle, the punishment is potentially extremely severe.
 Normally, a person under the influence of a “controlled substance” may be eligible for relief from criminal charges by taking drug classes (“deferred entry of judgment”) or (“Proposition 36″).
 The advantage of drug classes is that upon successful completion of the classes, the case is dismissed and no conviction for the drug charge will be on the person’s record.

 Instead, the person charged with driving under the influence of a controlled substance faces the double whammy of both alcohol and drug related consequences.
-The alcohol related consequences are described in greater detail in another article, “Punishment.”
-To recap, however, the licensee as to alcohol punishment faces probation (either informal [no probation officer] or formal [with an actual probation officer]), a fine, mandatory jail time and/or alternative custody, an alcohol school, interlock device, and at least a four month license suspension.
-Conviction of a drug related offense carries such requirements as search terms (the police may stop and search you or your vehicle, as well as enter your home, without any reason), registration as a narcotics offender, and testing terms (the police, without any reason, may make you provide a blood or urine test for the detection of drugs).
-By far, the worst consequence though, for a driving under the influence of a controlled substance is the ninety day mandatory minimum jail sentence that could not be avoided through drug classes.
+The licensee as to alcohol punishment potentially faces probation (either informal [no probation officer] or formal [with an actual probation officer]), a fine, jail time and/or alternative custody, an alcohol school, interlock device, and a license suspension.
+Conviction of a drug related offense potentially carries such requirements as search terms (the police may stop and search you or your vehicle, as well as enter your home, without any reason), registration as a narcotics offender, and testing terms (the police, without any reason, may make you provide a blood or urine test for the detection of drugs).

 Driving while having marijuana in one’s blood